kilasuelika/DataFrameCpp/README.md

 ## Goal and Limitation

 The goal of this library is to provide a dynamic DataFrame library for C++ with pandas-like API.
-Currently it mainly deal with data management.
+Currently it mainly deal with data management. [hosseinmoein/DataFrame](https://github.com/hosseinmoein/DataFrame) is a good data library.
+But I feel upset when I use it due to it is mainly designed for static column types and lacking data manuplating methods, e.g. remove rows and cast column type.
+So I decide to write my own dataframe library.

 "Dynamic" means data type information will be stored (I use `variant` to store data) and you don't need to specify data types when programming at most time.
 What's more, the column type can be changed on-the-fly.
 Of course, the trade-off is **Lower Performace** as type information must be matched at runtime.
 However the user can also use function of template version and provide a known data type to avoid runtime comparison.